instantish/milestone-closer/README.md

-# Close Stale Issues and PRs
+# Close milestones that are done

-Warns and then closes issues and PRs that have had no activity for a specified amount of time.
+Automatically closes milestones that have more than 3 issues/prs and all issues/prs are marked closed.

 ### Building and testing

 Install the dependencies
 ```bash
 $ npm install
 ```